ankitects/anki-manual/editing.md

 over a button to see its shortcut.

 When pasting text, Anki will keep most formatting by default.
-If you hold down the shift key while pasting, Anki will strip most of the formatting.
+If you hold down the <kbd>Shift</kbd> key while pasting, Anki will strip most of the formatting.
 Under Preferences, you can toggle "Paste without shift key strips formatting" to modify the default behavior.